Dog Importing Into The United States

 import dog and cat

-When importing puppies, dogs, kittens, or cats, you must know what is involved in the process.
+When importing puppies, dogs, you must know what is involved in the process.
 Many parties such as Customs and other Partner Government Agencies have regulations that must be followed.

-Accompanying (self transporting) your personal dog or cat across the border that was purchased in Canada and bringing it to the US does not require a formal entry.
+Accompanying (self transporting) your personal dog across the border that was purchased in Canada and bringing it to the US does not require a formal entry.
 However, shipping your personal pet (unaccompanied) does.
-Importing a dog that is for resale is considered a commercial importation and requires a formal entry as described on this page.
+Importing a dog that is for sale, adoption, breeding, show, exhibition, scientific research, or for animal welfare organization is considered a commercial importation and requires a formal entry as described on this page.

 Parties Involved: